Communication in the Norwegian Work Place

 01/05/2022

-A guide for foreign workers in Norway: How to decode and understand instructions and feedback in a Norwegian office.
+Wondering how to decode and understand instructions and feedback in a Norwegian office?
+Read on.

 Reading up on doing business with Norwegians, I find statements like 'Norwegian communication style is very direct,' 'they believe in saying it exactly as it is', and 'Norwegians do not think it is disrespectful to point out what they regard as an error.'